larriant/thepheonixproject/nonviolentcommunication.md

 ## How to Express Honestly

+* Observe something.
+* Explain how it makes you feel.
+* Explain what you need.
+* Request concrete actions.

 ### 1. Express an observation. (specific to time and content) Don’t generalise.
 **Don’t say**: You never listen to me. **Say**: You didn’t seem to be listening to me when I was telling you about my troubles at work.